 Many of the following signs are labeled as “genetic” or pre-determined.
 But I believe that although we are born with certain tendencies, our nutrition throughout our lives can determine whether they will manifest themselves or not.

 10 Signs of Nutritional Deficiencies in Children

 Why are amino acids so important?
 Well, the brain uses amino acids to create neurotransmitters.
-Ever heard of Serotonin, Endorphins, Catecholemines, & GABA?
-A proper balance of these neurotransmitters helps to keep us feeling happy & calm instead of depressed & anxious.
+Ever heard of Serotonin, Endorphins, Catecholemines, and GABA?
+A proper balance of these neurotransmitters helps to keep us feeling happy and calm instead of depressed and anxious.
 A diet with a good amount of complete protein is the answer to correcting this nutritional imbalance.
-We don’t count protein, or even try to eat high protein, but we do eat whole meat with cuts that include fat, and make broth out of the bones to give ourselves a good dose of gelatin, which is another good source of protein.
+We don’t count protein, or even try to eat high protein, but we do eat whole meat with cuts that include fat and make broth out of the bones to give ourselves a good dose of gelatin (another good source of protein).
 For severe cases, you may need to supplement directly with specific amino acids to help support the body.
 You can take a test here to determine which amino acids you may be deficient in.

 Hyperactivity is related to the brains ability to process information and remain calm at the same time.
 Children with hyperactivity tend to have poor bacterial flora and digestion.
 This can make it hard for the body to absorb many different nutrients.
 Some doctors will recommend removing processed food along with food dyes to help combat hyperactivity.
-While I agree that these recommendations are a good start, often the problem with hyperactivity is problem with digestion, so I would recommend that adding some good digestive natural treatments will help.
-Besides eating a good amount of gelatin & broths, a good gut healing protocol involves a good source of homemade probiotics.
+While I agree that these recommendations are a good start, hyperactivity is often a problem with digestion.
+I would recommend that adding some good digestive natural treatments will help.
+Besides eating a good amount of gelatin and broths, a good gut healing protocol involves a good source of homemade probiotics.

 3. Delayed Speech